predictionguard/old-docs/pages/guides/ada.md

 ---
-title: Data analytics with LLMs + DuckDB
+title: Data Chat with LLMs
 ---

 # Using LLMs for Data Analysis and SQL Query Generation